Advantages And Disadvantages Of Outsourcing

 - Operational outsourcing

-What a company outsource depend widely on the workforce available and the financial benefits.
+What a company outsources depends widely on the workforce available and the financial benefits.
 Some businesses may also limit what they outsource due to security reasons.
 It is the case for many government agencies and industries dealing with sensitive information.

 Human resources outsourcing (HR outsourcing)